 Companies with a high D/E ratio will have more debt on their balance sheet which means they have less equity (shares minus preferred stock).

 This means that their assets are not as secure as those of companies with a low D/E ratio.
-So, in order to protect my investment, I’ll want to avoid buying stocks in companies with high debt-to-equity ratios.
+So to protect my investment, I’ll want to avoid buying stocks in companies with high debt-to-equity ratios.

 This is because they are more likely to go bankrupt.